coding-with-maaz/AudiO-Hosting/frontend_app/README.md

-# Audio Hosting Platform - Frontend
+# AUDioHub - Frontend

-This is the Next.js frontend application for the Audio Hosting Platform.
+This is the Next.js frontend application for AUDioHub.

 ## 🚀 Getting Started